twilio/twilio-node/README.md

 This library works with node versions 6, 8 and above.

+TypeScript is supported for TypeScript version 2.9 and above.

 ## Unreleased Features

 Some Twilio features that are exposed in this library are in Beta or Developer